Rexabit/Outward-Sideloader/README.md

 To load custom textures (for your assets):
 * Same way as replacing textures, but use your own custom name.
 * SL.Instance.TextureData["filename"] returns the Texture2D of your PNG

+## Custom Item Example

+I've included my example of how I generated a basic custom item, with a custom icon, description, name and item ID.
+It's not replacing any of the items in the game, this is a completely new item which works with all the game systems.

+To spawn the example item, press "F6" while in-game.